-The Ohio Health Issues Poll (OHIP) is conducted every year to learn more about the health opinions, behaviors and status of Ohio adults.
+The Ohio Health Issues Poll is conducted every year to learn more about the health opinions, behaviors and status of Ohio adults.
 In 2019, OHIP asked about global warming because research shows that changes to the climate can affect health.1 In fact, the U.S. Department of Health and Human Services has identified climate change as one of the major public health challenges facing the country today.2

 Most Ohio adults think global warming is affecting the U.S.